-I love to sew!
-It’s such quick gratification.
+I love to sew because it’s such quick gratification.
 I’ve been sewing since I was about 12.
-I would go to the store with my mom and pick out my pattern, carefully assessing and gathering what I needed for my project.
+I remembering going to the fabric store with my mom and picking out my pattern, carefully assessing and gathering what I needed for my project.
 I also used to make and sell dolls, all of which I created the pattern for.
-I will share some of them one day.
+Maybe I will share some of them one day.

 You can see I also reattached the thread holders that I spray painted black.